clixx-io/clixx.io/examples_iotframework/serial-hbridge/README.md

 other applications.

-Originally there were up to four mechanical switches arranged on a board but these days, they've been reduced in size so much that they are mostly implemented as a single IC.
+Originally there were up to four mechanical switches arranged on a board but these days, miniturisation in the electronics has reduced them in size so much that they are mostly implemented as a single IC.
 At this size, they fit nicely on a clixx.io board and are really easy to control.

-Controlling the motor through a H-Bridge is done with two pins.
-There is a forward and a reverse pin.
-To make the motor run forward involves applying a Logic 1/High to the forward pin and a logic 0/Low to the reverse pin.
+Controlling the motor through a H-Bridge is done with two logic pins.

-The normal i/o pins on the board are slightly remapped to from 'i'=input to 'f'=forward and 'o'=output to 'r'=reverse.
+One is for forward control and the other for reverse.
+To make the motor run forward involves toggling a Logic 1/High to the forward pin and a logic 0/Low to the reverse pin.

 With the clixx.io framework, it's very easy to add external control to this example by adding the Serial object.
 This will enable us to process